wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-55 Nevertheless, Sheaffe, the captain of the king, escaped with a handful of men,, and the swift-footed savages : leaving behind him the insignia of British mercy ! — a human scalp!
+55 Nevertheless, Sheaffe, the captain of the king, escaped with a handful of men,, and the swift-footed savages : leaving behind him the insignia of British mercy !--a human scalp!

 56 But the rejoicings of the people were